-The items on this list are ordered by time or by course code, depending on the sort order you have selected by clicking the first row in the "List of all room slots" grid.
+The items on this list are ordered by time or by event code, depending on the sort order you have selected by clicking the first row in the "List of all room slots" grid.
 You can copy the lists to the Clipboard with the [Copy] button.Capacity

 This button shows the used capacity of room selections in this view.
 The maximum capacity is 10921 selections.
 Click this option to view if there are any changes to replace manual rooms by a fixed room in order to simplify your room assignment task.
-If you have used the same manually assigned room for some course, you are suggested to replace it by a fixed room (if it is possible) and remove the course from this list.
+If you have used the same manually assigned room for some event, you are suggested to replace it by a fixed room (if it is possible) and remove the event from this list.
 If you have used the capacity excessively, you are also prompted to reduce the number of manually selected rooms.
 In this case the gauge on the bottom of the screen is (which measures the number of manually selected rooms) is coloured red instead of blue.

 When no replacements have been found or you cancel the process, the number of new and old items plus the number of reduced items is displayed: